microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Find-WinGetPackage.md

 ### -Command

-Specifies command used to run the package
+Specify the name of the command defined in the package manifest.

 ```yaml
 Type: System.String